The main symptoms of gout are usually considered to be a red, swollen, extremely painful big toe.

 Of course, the joint of the big toe that is normally affected by gout, is on the side of the foot, so people may have inadvertently described it incorrectly.
 Nevertheless, the other joints are significant, and for anyone who understands gout, this is to be expected.

-Firstly, uric acid crystals form more readily in the extremities, where temperatures are lower, but this is equally a risk factor in the hands for most people.
+Firstly, uric acid crystals form more readily in the extremities, where temperatures are lower.
+So for most people, this is a risk factor in the hands as well as the feet.
 More significantly, untreated gout will spread to all joints, and beyond.
 Many gout patients do not get told the all-important fact, as determined by professional rheumatologists.
 If you have ever had a gout attack, uric acid should never be allowed to rise above 5mg/dL (0.30mmol/L).

 Manage Your Symptoms of Gout

 You will see in the Gout Treatment pages that there are many ways to control uric acid, but you can only do this if you know your number, and check it at least once per year.
-Good diagnosis of your symptoms of gout is your first step to Gout Freedom.
-Whenever you see your doctor about gout, be certain to get your blood tested for uric acid, and be certain to learn the exact number.
+Correct diagnosis of your symptoms of gout is your first step to Gout Freedom.
+Whenever you see your doctor about gout, be sure to get your blood tested for uric acid.
+Also, be sure to learn the exact number.
 Do not be fobbed off with phrases like “normal” or “not too high”.

 Leave Symptoms of Gout to browse other Gout Symptoms pages.